Lauren Fensterstock: Installations 2008-2014

-Grottos 2014-2018
+Grottoes 2014-2018

 This body of Fensterstock's work moved away from the quilled floral designs that marked her long-running Third Nature series and her installation work, and towards "cavernous pieces that imitate stalagmites and stalactites."
 Fensterstock explains the impetus for the shift in work for Interview Magazine: For the last few years, I've been doing a lot of work with paper and looking at the history of garden designs, the ways different styles represent different ideas about man's role in the world.
 The differences between a Baroque garden and a picturesque garden represent two completely different world views.
 I kept coming across garden grottoes, which are artificial caves, and I became obsessed with them because it's this blend of culture and nature.
 It's in a natural space, but it's really an augmented natural space.
 Sometimes they would take, in the 18th century, a cave and reform it, cover the entire surface with shells or another kind of ornament, and create a space that really merged nature and culture.
 With this new body of work also came new materials; shells coated and dripping in black rubber replaced the daintily curling paper to create ominous stalagmites and stalactites.
 The first piece of this series, Stalagmite, debuted at Pulse Miami in 2015.

-The Totality of Time Lusters the Dusk 2019–present
+The totality of time lusters the dusk 2019–present

 Fensterstock was invited to create a site-specific work for the 2020 Renwick Invitational, Forces of Nature, at the Smithsonian.
-The work, The Totality of Time Lusters the Dusk was informed by the 16th century illuminated manuscript the Augsburg Book of Miracles.
-On October 13, 2020, she was a speaker at the Virtual Preview of Forces of Nature: Renwick Invitational 2020.
+The work, The totality of time lusters the dusk was informed by the 16th-century illuminated manuscript the Augsburg Book of Miracles.
+On October 13, 2020, she was a speaker at the virtual preview of Forces of Nature: Renwick Invitational 2020.